aryan25bce11217/vityarthi_project_aryan25bce11217/README.md

 # vityarthi_project_aryan25bce11217
-The name of project Currency converter.
+The name of is project Currency converter.
 This project converts money of one currency to another.

  In this project, the concept of python like function, operators, Conditional statement , Loops and many more concepts are used.
 I had use top down